neural-sleipnir/sleipnir/docs/coding-style.md

 Type names are declared with no separator between words.
 Each word starts with a capital letter, and every other character in each word is lower case.

-Each type name is prefixed with Vg.
+Each type name is prefixed with `Sp`.
 This rule applies to all types struct, union, enum.

 Example:
 ```c